cds-group/fuzzy-network-clustering-datasets/README.md

 ## On clustering ensembles of networks using a fuzzy approach

-Network datasets and software links used in [1], for the evaluation of fuzzy clustering methods for graph clustering.
+Network datasets and software links used in _Representing ensembles of networks for fuzzy cluster analysis: a case study_ [1], for the evaluation of fuzzy clustering methods for clustering of network ensembles.

 ### Data description